zowe/docs-site/docs/CONTRIBUTING.md

 :fireworks: :balloon: **First off, thanks for taking the time to contribute!** :sparkler: :confetti_ball:

-The following is a set of guidelines for contributing to Zowe documentation, which are hosted in the [Zowe / docs-site][b5d824b5] on GitHub.
+We provide you a set of guidelines for contributing to Zowe documentation, which are hosted in the [Zowe / docs-site][b5d824b5] on GitHub.
 These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgment, and feel free to propose content changes to this documentation.

   [b5d824b5]: https://github.com/zowe/docs-site "https://github.com/zowe/docs-site"